AdamCoscia/eve-online-research/Trajectory_Mining/README.md

 To get started on which file to modify, follow this handy guide!

-If you need to...
--

-Then

-If you need to...
--

-Then

-If you need to...
--
+- *TODO*

-Then

 ## Credits:

-Designed and Developed exclusively by Adam Coscia
+Designed and Developed exclusively by Adam Coscia.

-Created on 06/10/2018
+Created: 06/10/2018

-Thanks to Dr. Aron Lindberg for allowing me to take on this project and develop the tools needed to produce some quality data!

-## License:

-TODO